APEcs/newsagent/docs/Feeds.md

   each returned article.
 Note that this is ignored by the HTML feed - the full article text is always included when the `full` HTML feed is used, and it is never included for `compact` or `feed`.
 Supported modes are:
-    * `enabled` turns on fill text inclusion, the full article HTML is included.
+    * `enabled` turns on full text inclusion, the full article HTML is included.
     * `markdown` turns on full text inclusion, the article text is converted to markdown text as much as possible.
     * `plain` turns on full text inclusion, with all html stripped from the